Using the shapes layer#

 Non-editable mode#

-All our layers can be rendered in both 2D and 3D mode, and one of our viewer buttons can toggle between each mode.
-The number of dimensions sliders will be 2 or 3 less than the total number of dimensions of the layer.
-See for example the examples/nD_shapes.py to see shapes in both 2D and 3D:
+The number of dimensions sliders will be 2 or 3 less than the total number of dimensions of the layer, allowing you to browse volumetric timeseries data and other high dimensional data.
+See nD shapes to see shapes in both 2D and 3D:

-Also note that for a multidimensional shape to be displayed on a given view slice all of its non-displayed coordinates must match the coordinates of that view slice, i.e. the shape must be entirely defined within that plane.
+Also note that for a multidimensional shape to be displayed on a given view slice, all of its non-displayed coordinates must match the coordinates of that view slice, i.e. the shape must be entirely defined within that plane.

 image: 3D paths